 Descends into our lungs with muffled wails.

 These lines are thoroughly wrought with abjection.
 They open up the body and pollute it with a death as metaphysically terrifying as it is organically detailed.
 The figuration is truly horrific.
 But notice, underlying all that horror, the organizing presence of what Arthur Rimbaud would have called the ‘swarm,’ a teeming insect-figure of collective life.
-In this case, however, the swarm more larval than insect, and in that way it appears so much more grotesquely fleshy.
+In this case, however, the swarm is more larval than insect, and in that way it appears so much more grotesquely fleshy.
 A squirming biomass.
 The collective pronouns, ‘we’ and ‘our,’ find their enumerative adjunct in ‘a million maggots.’
-It is thus that collective life becomes synonymous with the mortification both of others and of.
-Indeed, Baudelaire wrote this way his lyric poetry and he did so in order to convey the ‘shock’ that came with the first industrial revolution and the resulting urbanization of modern life.
+It is thus that collective life becomes synonymous with the mortification both of others and of the self.
+That Baudelaire wrote this way in much of his lyric poetry indicates a desire to convey the ‘shock’ that came with the first industrial revolution and the resulting urbanization of modern life.
 This is how Walter Benjamin famously interprets the poet, emphasizing the affective energy that discharges itself nowhere more potently than through the coded depiction of anonymous crowds.
 There is, for Benjamin, a ‘close connection in Baudelaire between the figure of shock and contact with these urban masses.’
 Here, however, collisional shock has decayed into a revolted shudder.
 In Baudelaire’s Paris, crowds horrify and the horrors crowd.

 As Benjamin well knew, Baudelaire evolved this crowd aesthetic through an engagement not only with his own historical context, Paris of the Second Empire, but also with the writing of Eliot’s fellow expatriate, Edgar Allan Poe, whose ‘Man of the Crowd’ provided the archetype for Baudelaire’s multitude.
 In that story, an unnamed narrator observes the evening commute from a coffeehouse in central London.
-He records the crowd in detail, giving narration of to a long catalogue of particulars rendered in a parataxis whose objects range from ‘Jew pedlars’ through ‘professional street beggars,’ ‘feeble and ghastly invalids,’ ‘drunkards innumerable and indescribable,’ and on and on right down to:
+He records the crowd in extraordinary detail, narrating a long catalogue of particulars rendered in a parataxis whose objects range from ‘Jew pedlars’ through ‘professional street beggars,’ ‘feeble and ghastly invalids,’ ‘drunkards innumerable and indescribable,’ and on and on right down to:

 pie-men, porters, coal-heavers, sweeps; organ-grinders, monkey-exhibiters and ballad mongers, those who vended with those who sang; ragged artizans and exhausted laborers of every description, and all full of a noisy and inordinate vivacity which jarred discordantly upon the ear, and gave an aching sensation to the eye.

 It is within this mass, the seething monster of social reproduction, that Poe’s narrator trains his focus on ‘a decrepit old man, some sixty-five or seventy years of age,’ who, unlike the obviously classed types surrounding him, wears an ‘absolute idiosyncrasy of expression,’ which is eventually said to conceal ‘the type and genius of deep crime.’
-This man is the affective centre to Poe’s story and in that capacity he is a source of unspeakable horror, carrying with him the ‘worst heart of the world…’ Whereas Baudelaire registered horror first-hand as lyric experience, Poe senses it out as a detached observer.
+This man is the affective centre to Poe’s story and in that capacity he is a source of an unspeakable horror, carrying with him the ‘worst heart of the world…’ Whereas Baudelaire registered horror first-hand as lyric experience, Poe senses it out as a detached observer.
 When it comes to the horror of crowds, here literary decadence has its origin in detective fiction.